Programer6/SubZero-Underwater-Drone/README.md

 2. Connect sensors and thrusters.
 3. Use the serial monitor to tune your PID values.
 4. Test in a controlled water environment 🧪🌊

+(will add a detailed guide once made )

 ## 📜 License